jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-18-realtime-dashboard-1/index.md

 description:
 ---

 In this series, we develop real-time monitoring dashboard applications.
-The [theLook eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce) data is continuously ingested into a PostgreSQL database, and a WebSocket server, built by [FastAPI](https://fastapi.tiangolo.com/), periodically queries the data to serve its clients.
+A data generating app is created with Python, and it ingests the [theLook eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce) data continuously into a PostgreSQL database.
+A WebSocket server, built by [FastAPI](https://fastapi.tiangolo.com/), periodically queries the data to serve its clients.
 The monitoring dashboards will be developed using [Streamlit](https://streamlit.io/) and [Next.js](https://nextjs.org/), with [Apache ECharts](https://echarts.apache.org/en/index.html) for visualization.
-In this post, we walk through the data generation app and backend API, while the frontend dashboards will be discussed in later posts.
+In this post, we walk through the data generation app and backend API, while the monitoring dashboards will be discussed in later posts.

 <!--more-->